freeradical13/freeradical13.github.io/index.md

 ## Functional Groups

 The parts of an organic molecule that are most commonly involved in chemical reactions are called [functional groups][].
+When discussing functional groups, a convention is sometimes used which describes their molecular formulas without internal bond symbols, and the group is prefixed or suffixed by a dash depending on where the functional group bonds to the rest of the compound.
 There are 6 common functional groups, all of which are hydrophilic.

 1. [Hydroxyl][] (<code>R–OH</code>): Oxygen covalently bonded to a Hydrogen (<code>O–H</code>) and the Oxygen is covalently bonded to the compound.
-When discussing functional groups, a convention is sometimes used which describes their molecular formulas without internal bond symbols, and the group is prefixed or suffixed by a dash depending on where the functional group bonds to the rest of the compound.
-For example, for Hydroxyls, <code>–OH</code> or <code>HO–</code>.
 The highly electronegative Oxygen causes that part of the compound to be hydrophilic.
 Compounds containing a hydroxyl group are called Alcohols and names are usually suffixed with -ol.

     For example, [Ethanol][] is the drug in alcoholic beverages:

     <pre>
       H H
       | |
     H–C–C–O–H
       | |
       H H</pre>
-1. [Carbonyl][]: Oxygen double-covalently bonded to a Carbon (<code>C=O</code>) which is covalently bonded to the compound.
+1. [Carbonyl][] (<code>R–O</code>): Oxygen double-covalently bonded to a Carbon (<code>C=O</code>) which is covalently bonded to the compound.
 If the group is at the end of the Carbon skeleton, the group is called an aldehyde; otherwise, it's called a ketone.
-1. [Carboxyl][]: A Carbon acting in both a Carbonyl and Hydroxyl.
+1. [Carboxyl][] (<code>HO–R–O</code>): A Carbon acting in both a Carbonyl and Hydroxyl.
 Also called Carboxylic Acids.
 The reason carboxyls tend to be acidic whereas hydroxyls tend not to be is because there are two highly electronegative Oxygens near the Hydrogen in a carboxyl.
-1. [Amino][]: Two Hydrogens covalently bonded to a Nitrogen (<code>H–N–H</code>) which is covalently bonded to the compound.
+1. [Amino][] (<code>R–NH<sub>2</sub></code>): Two Hydrogens covalently bonded to a Nitrogen (<code>H–N–H</code>) which is covalently bonded to the compound.
 Also called Amines.
 An amino group often acts as a base because the Nitrogen has one unpaired valence electron willing to be shared with a Hydrogen proton.
 Compounds that have both amino and carboxyl functional groups are called amino acids.
-1. [Sulfhydryl][] (<code>R–SH</code>): A sulfhydride (sulfer bonded to a Hydrogen -similar to a hydroxyl) which is covalently bonded to the compound.
+1. [Sulfhydryl][] (<code>R–SH</code>): A sulfhydride (Sulfer bonded to a Hydrogen) which is covalently bonded to the compound.
 Also called [thiols][].
-1. [Phosphate][]: Also called Organic Phosphates.
+1. [Phosphate][]: A Phosphorus double-covalently bonded to an Oxygen and three carbonyl side chains (<code>O=P–(OR)<sub>3</sub></code>).
+Also called [Organophosphates][].

 # Biology